 To begin with, pretty much all my income came from freelancing: working for clients, rather than generating money from my own ventures and websites.
 I made a few dollars a month from Google Adsense, and that was about it.

 A year on, things are shifting.
-In 2009, my income per month, to the nearest dollar for each, looked something like this:
+A few years ago, my income per month, to the nearest dollar for each, looked something like this:

 - $1160 from freelance blogging